giantswarm/installation-names/README.md

+# Installation Name Candidates

-**This repository provides names to be used for Giant Swarm installations.**
+**This repository provides names to be used for new Giant Swarm installations.**

 **Note:** There is no guarantee that the names provided here are actually still available.
 Giant Swarm staff must run additional checks to ensure that a name is unused.

+## What is an installation

+A Giant Swarm installation is the combination of a management cluster, bastion hosts, and some more components.
+Depending on your viewpoint, you may or may not count workload clusters in as part of the installation.

+## What is an installation name

+The installation name is a unique identifier for the installation.
+It becomes part of the DNS zone for the installation.

+The installation name cannot be changed throughout the lifecycle of an installation.

 ## How to claim a name